pypa/setuptools/docs/deprecated/distutils/apiref.rst

 This section outlines the steps to create a new Distutils command.

-A new command lives in a module in the :mod:`distutils.command` package.
+A new command lives in a module in the ``distutils.command`` package.
 There is a sample template in that directory called :file:`command_template`.
 Copy this file to a new module with the same name as the new command you're implementing.
 This module should implement a class with the same name as the